Asteski/WinMac-Menu/README.md

 # WinMac Menu

 Win32 application that shows a Windows context-like popup menu.
-It’s configurable via an INI file, adapts to your light/dark theme, allows to specify relative and absolute positioning, supports a dynamic Recent Items submenu, shell objects, folder submenus, power options menu, showing folder content in root menu, icons, sorting and many more!
+It’s configurable via an INI file, adapts to your light/dark theme, allows to specify relative and absolute positioning, supports a dynamic Recent Items and Force Quit submenus, shell objects, folder submenus, power options menu, showing folder content in root menu, icons, sorting and many more!

 - Windows 10/11, x86 and ARM64 supported
 - No installer, single EXE